We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Several meal delivery brands have low sodium options, including Veestro, Magic Kitchen, and Fresh n’ Lean.
 Opting for delivery may help people with low sodium diets enjoy healthy meals at home.

-- Low sodium meals for vegetarians and vegans: Veestro
+- Best for vegetarians and vegans: Veestro | Skip to review

-- Low sodium meals for those with certain healthcare plans: Mom’s Meals
+- Best for those with specific healthcare plans: Mom’s Meals | Skip to review

 Please note that the writer of this article has not tried these products.
 All information presented is purely research-based and correct at the time of publication.

-People who follow a vegan diet or who wish to eat more plant-based meals can also benefit from low sodium meal deliveries.
+People who follow a vegan diet or wish to eat more plant-based meals can also benefit from low sodium meal deliveries.

 This meal delivery service includes plant-based options that arrive fully cooked, which cuts down on cooking times.